rcossio/ProEST/README.md

 the cumulative distribution function are calculated.

 # More information
-For more information please write us to
+For more information please check the example/ folder or write us to

      sciprot.unq@gmail.com